-This makes them ideal ingredients for a filling breakfast smoothie.
+This makes them ideal ingredients for your filling breakfast smoothie.

-For flaxseeds, you may want to grind them before soaking, so your body can access more of the nutrients.
+For flaxseeds, you may want to grind them before soaking.

 Research has found that eating chia seeds in the morning can help reduce sugar cravings and hunger, while boosting satiety.